pagu-project/Pagu/README.md

 RoboPac is a Robot that provides support and information about the Pactus Blockchain.
 </h3>

-### Pactus Bot Engine (RoboPac)

 # Run

-The RoboPac is require golang installed to be run. make sure you installed The Pactus daemon CLI from here: https://pactus.org/download/#cli
+The RoboPac is require golang installed to be run. make sure you installed The Pactus daemon CLI (and wallet CLI) from here: https://pactus.org/download/#cli

 You need to run 2 local pactus node (local-net) and add them to a file called local (it's on .gitignore) and run them.